Godwin-sys-php/fssync/README.md

 --- | --- | ---
 :x: | CopyAction.java | A copy action containing a files source, target and relative path and the direction of the copy action.
 :x: | DeleteAction.java | A delete action containing the path of the file to delete and the location of the file to delete.
-:x: | EditDBsFilenameFilter.java | A FilenameFilter to fetch all editable file system index databases in a directory.
+:x: | EditDBsFilenameFilter.java | A `FilenameFilter` to fetch all editable file system index databases in a directory.
-:x: | LocalFileVisitor.java | The FileVisitor to list all files in the source directory.
+:x: | LocalFileVisitor.java | The `FileVisitor` to list all files in the source directory.
 :heavy_check_mark: | OnlineDB.java | The database class.
-:x: | OperationSummary.java | A data structure to summarize all copy and delete actions of an Operation.
+:x: | OperationSummary.java | A data structure to summarize all copy and delete actions of an `Operation`.
 :x: | ProgressBarCountDownThread.java | A Thread that counts down from a specified time and updates the progress bar in the `SynchronizationProcessDialog`.
 :x: | RecoverSystemProcess.java | Thread to build a new database by searching for already existing file pairs.
-:x: | RecoverSystemVisitor.java | FileVisitor to list all files in the target directory to recover already existing file pairs.
+:x: | RecoverSystemVisitor.java | `FileVisitor` to list all files in the target directory to recover already existing file pairs.
 :x: | RelativeFile.java | A file as stored in the database.
-:x: | RemoteFileVisitor.java | FileVisitor to list the contents of the target file system.
+:x: | RemoteFileVisitor.java | `FileVisitor` to list the contents of the target file system.
-:heavy_check_mark: | RestorationProcess.java | The reverse Synchronization process for operation restoration.
+:heavy_check_mark: | RestorationProcess.java | The reverse synchronization process for operation restoration.
-:x: | SynchronizationCancelledException.java | Exception to signal that the cancel button was pressed.
+:x: | SynchronizationCancelledException.java | `Exception` to signal that the cancel button was pressed.
-:heavy_check_mark: | SynchronizationProcess.java | The SynchronizationProcess.
+:heavy_check_mark: | SynchronizationProcess.java | The `SynchronizationProcess`.

 ### package net.janbuchinger.code.fssync.sync.ui
 Package for all classes related to the SynchronizationProcess, RestorationProcess and RecoverSystemProcess classes that are executed on the EDT.